Despite being the most commonly used estate planning tool, wills have several drawbacks.

 Do you want to leave a legacy for a cause or organization near and dear to your heart?
 A charitable trust allows philanthropists to transfer assets to their favorite organizations while reducing their estate’s tax liability.

-There are two kinds of charitable trusts: charitable remainder trust and charitable lead trust.
+There are two charitable trusts: charitable remainder trusts and charitable lead trusts.
 A charitable remainder annuity trust earmarks remaining assets or income for a charity of your choice, whereas the charitable lead trust designates funds to your chosen charity first and gives any remainder to your beneficiaries.

-Charitable trusts are irrevocable trusts, so once yours is operational, you won’t be able to regain ownership of assets.
+Charitable trusts are irrevocable, so once yours is operational, you won’t be able to regain ownership of assets.
 A charitable trust is a big decision you should discuss with a lawyer.

 If you’d prefer that your assets pass to your grandchildren, a generation-skipping trust should be a part of your estate plan.
-This trust can be used as an effective wealth-preservation tool and allows you to bypass the estate tax and probate process.
+This trust can be used as an effective wealth-preservation tool and allows you to bypass estate taxes and the probate process.

-If you’re leaving a legacy for a loved one with special needs, you’ll want to consider this type of trust.
+If you’re leaving a legacy for a loved one with special needs, you’ll want to consider a special needs trust.
 While done with the best intentions, enriching your loved one could ultimately be detrimental.
 To qualify for government benefits such as Supplemental Security Income (SSI), disabled persons must have a net worth of $2,000 or less.
 This type of trust preserves their eligibility for the government benefits they deserve.

 Special needs planning also entails developing a comprehensive care plan for your loved one.
 Our experienced and compassionate special needs planning attorney can walk you through the process.